klembot/chapbook/guide/customization/page-style.md

 The variable `config.backdrop` sets the [color] of the area around the text content.
 On smaller browser windows (especially mobile devices), this area is not visible, however.

-When the story shows a new passage, it creates a transition between text based on what is set in the `config.page.transition.name` variable:
+When the story shows a new passage, it creates a transition between text based on what is set in the `config.body.transition.name` variable:

 - `'crossfade'` causes the old text to fade out at the same time that the new text fades in
 - `'fadeInOut'` causes the old text to fade out, then the new text to fade in